-• Use left mouse button to carefully trace around the edge of CSF region and click right mouse button to finish.
+• Use left mouse button to carefully trace around the edge of CSF region and double click to finish.
 If anatomical is supplied, this is performed for all chosen slices.
+(You may find double click does not work for certain version of matlab.
+In this case, please refer to the help file for roipoly in your matlab.)